Kinangop, Kenya · Founded on a Promise · Est. 2026

 Borehole Benefactor

-Named recognition on borehole plaque · Quarterly progress reports · Invitation to groundbreaking ceremony
+Named on borehole plaque · Quarterly reports · Groundbreaking invitation

 $25K+